 Two of the five REACH programs now operate a Crisis Therapeutic Home (CTH) for children.
 The homes are located in Culpeper and Chester, and are operated by the Region II and Region IV program operators, respectively.
 The home that is in Region II serves primarily Regions I and II, while the home in Region IV serves primarily children from Regions III, IV, and V; with that noted, admissions can be accepted into any home from any region of the state.
 Information such as type of stay, length of stay, readmissions, and waitlists is presented in the graph on the following page.
 The data presented are displayed by the crisis therapeutic home in which the individual received services, as opposed to by the region where the youth resides.
-The small table that follows on the next page outlines the region from which the individual was admitted into one of the two child CTHs.
+The small table that follows outlines the region from which the individual was admitted into one of the two child CTHs.

 Region Admits & readmits per region

 Region 1 1

-Region 2 11
+Region 2 16

-Region 3 З
+Region 3 5

-Region 4 7
+Region 4 13

-Region 5 3
+Region 5 2

 The average length of stay reflected for each type of admission on the above chart (CTH Utilization) is within the expected average length of stay.
-Across both regions operating a child CTH, there was one individual that admitted in the previous quarter that had a stay that carried over to the current quarter.
-The table below reflects more specific information for this person regarding length of stay, region, and type of admission.
+Across each region operating a child CTH, there was one individual per program that admitted in the previous quarter that had a stay that carried over to the current quarter.
+The table below reflects more specific information for each person regarding length of stay, region, and type of admission.

-LOS: Individuals Admitted Previously and Discharged w/in Quarter Region Individual Type of Admission Total LOS (Days) 4 Person 1 Crisis stabilization 9 days
+LOS: Individuals Admitted Previously and Discharged w/in Quarter

+Region Individual Type of Admission Total LOS (Days)

+2 Person 1 Prevention 6 days

+2 Person 2 Prevention 19 days

+4 Person 3 Stabilization 8 days

+4 Person 4 Stabilization 7 days

 The graph below provides information regarding CTH capacity.
 Please note that waitlist days are not consecutive.
 This number reflects the cumulative number of days across the quarter when a bed was not available when requested for an appropriate admission to the CTH.
 The information provided in the graph includes both the number of days when the two CTHs were at capacity in the quarter and how many of the beds were utilized.
-The bed utilization rate for the Crisis Therapeutic Homes ranged from 14% to 41% this quarter.
-Both homes will be able to serve 6 individuals each upon being fully licensed.
-It should be noted that during the quarter the home in Region II was licensed for 2 beds from 7/1/2020 through 8/3/2020, and from 8/4/2020 for the remainder of the quarter was licensed for and operated at a 4 bed capacity.
-The home in Region IV remains licensed for 6 beds; however, during the quarter, this home had to cease all admissions for the entire month of August and reopened on 9/1/2020 (through the remainder of the quarter) with a 2 bed capacity.
-The Region IV home experienced significant staffing shortages based on a combination of factors that led to temporary bed reduction in both adult and child CTHs during the quarter.
+The bed utilization rate for the Crisis Therapeutic Homes was 38% for Region II and 33% for Region IV.
+The youth CTH in Region IV had 11 days in the quarter where admissions were halted due to a COVID-19 outbreak.

-Number of beds used out of beds available 122 out of 300 78 out of 552
+Number of beds used out of beds available 209 out of 552 182 out of 552